2015 Dimapur mob lynching: Mob attack

 On 5 March, about 7000-8000 people broke into the Dimapur Central Jail.
 They dragged the accused out, while parading him naked, pelted him with stones and beat him.
-They dragged the accused to a clock tower about 7 km away, by tying a rope to his waist from a motorcycle.
+They dragged the accused to a clock tower about 7km away, by tying a rope to his waist from a motorcycle.
 The accused died on the way.
 The body was displayed from the clock tower's railings, until the police came and took it down.
 The Superintendent of Police Meren Jamir later said that the mob was led by a group of a few hundred school and college girls in uniforms, which prevented the police from using more force.
 Jamir said that the initial crowd was small and they had been repelled by baton charges.
 But, later the mob returned with larger numbers.
 Even though 8 companies of security forces were present at the jail, they failed to stop the mob.
 The police later said that there was at least one former inmate of the prison, who knew the interior layout of the jail.

 The police had fired blanks and tear gas at the crowd but had failed to disperse them.
 One member of the mob was killed and 52 members of the police were injured in the clashes.
 The mob also burnt 10 police vehicles.

 Initially, it was reported that the man was an illegal immigrant from Bangladesh.
 There had been calls from local organisations to expel outsiders.
 The incident was also attributed to the faulty justice system of the state, which had obtained few convictions in various cases of rape.
 The man's local accomplice who was lodged in same jail was left alone by the mob.